cmu-pasta/fray/README.md

 # Runtime

 Runtime should be **super** light weight.
 It should not include any dependencies.
 It should not call any JDK methods.
+It is a delegate between **core** and **instrumentation**.

+# Scheduling

+It is operations' responsibility to decide whether an operation triggers a reschedule.

 # Threads

 Each thread should only try to block itself.

+We should reschedule a thread **before** a non-local operation.
+This gives us the opportunity to schedule operations based on the knowledge of their effects.

+SFuzz should proactively maintain the state of each thread instead of reactively.

 # Locks